CryptoLover705/CryptoLover705/README.md

 [cryptoloverbots](https://cryptoloverbots.com)|Repo for my website|Activly being maintained
 [Wrapped NewYorkCoin](https://wrappednyc.com)|Repo for WNYC website|Activly being maintained

-## If you're interested in collaborating or have any questions about my work, feel free to reach out to me on any of the following platforms:
+### 📫 How to reach me:

-#### 📫 How to reach me:
+If you're interested in collaborating or have any questions about my work, feel free to reach out to me on any of the following platforms:
 - Telegram: [@CryptoLover705](https://telegram.me/CryptoLover705)
 - Twitter: [@CryptoLover705](https://twitter.com/CryptoLover705)
 - Discord: `CrptoLover#6396` Discord ID `665504410931036170`